 Sydney Australia Temple

-28th operating temple
+28th dedicated temple in operation

 © 2003, Jeffrey H. Whittington.
 All rights reserved.